xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 The following cases will be tested for appropriate parse errors

-9.1.1 No constant specification (or enumerated data type) exists for the given name
+9.1.1 No constant specification (or enumerated data type) exists for the given name (exercises 6.2.1.1 error 1)
-9.1.2 Multiple constant specifications exist for the given name
+9.1.2 Multiple constant specifications exist for the given name (exercises 6.2.1.1 error 2 )
-9.1.3 A constant and enumerator exist with the same name and type/specification name
+9.1.3 A constant and enumerator exist with the same name and type/specification name (exercises 6.2.2.1 error 1)
-9.1.4 No constant (or enumerator) exist with the given name, but an EDT and CSP both exist
+9.1.4 No constant (or enumerator) exist with the given name, but an EDT and CSP both exist (exercises 6.2.2.1 error 2 )
-9.1.5 No constant exists with the given name, but a CSP does exist
+9.1.5 No constant exists with the given name, but a CSP does exist (exercises 6.2.2.1 error 3)

+_Note that the other errors in the tables for 6.2.\*.1 tables are not tested here because they represent normal parser behavior for enumerated data type parsing and are out of the scope of this work_

 9.2 Value checking